keirthana/anbox-cloud-docs/tutorial/stream-client.md

 ### Determine session ID of the Android instance

-For the next step we need the session ID which AMS assigned to the instance:
+For the next step, we need the session ID which AMS assigned to the instance.
+So let's get that using the following command:

     amc ls --filter name=a13 --format=csv | cut -d, -f6 | awk -F"session=" '{ print $2 }'

 ## Implement the stream client

-Create a directory to set up the stream client:
+Now that we have everything ready, let's create a directory to set up the stream client:

     mkdir -p stream-client/{templates,static}

-Create a `requirements.txt` file inside `stream-client`
+Create a `requirements.txt` file inside `stream-client` with the following code:

 ```
 flask==3.0.3
 requests==2.32.3
 ```

-Create a `service.py` file inside `stream-client`:
+Create a `service.py` file inside `stream-client` with the following code:

 ```python
 import os